qbwc/qbwc/README.md

 ## Installation

-Install the gem

 `gem install qbwc`

-Add it to your Gemfile
+Or add it to your Gemfile

 `gem "qbwc"`

+and run

+`bundle install`

+## Configuration

 Run the generator:

 `rails generate qbwc:install`

+Then the migrations:

+`rake db:migrate`

+Open config/initializers/qbwc.rb and check the settings there.
+The defaults are reasonable, but make a new GUID for owner_id.

 ## Features